rabia-koc/HOME_CREDIT_DEFAULT_RISK/README.md

 * Installments Payments table contains 13.605.401 observations, while it has 8 features.
 * Credit Card Balance table contains 3.840.312 observations, while it has 23 features.

- ### Application 61, Bureau and Bureau Balance 28, Previous Application 25, Posh Cash and Installmnents Payments 8, and 15 features for Credit Card Balance were produced.
+ ### Application 61, Bureau and Bureau Balance 28, Previous Application 25, Posh Cash and Installments Payments 8, and 15 features for Credit Card Balance were produced.
  ### In total, 138 new features were produced.
  ### Working with a total of 848 variables in 7 different data sets, the model estimated with 0.793296 AUC score and 0.79821 Kaggle score.
  ### This Kaggle score ranks 125th out of 7176 competitors.